Focquesce/Fcc-Basic-Drum-Machine/README.md

 # Fcc-Basic-Drum-Machine
 This is a drum machine.
-A drum machine makes synthetic sounds.
+A drum machine is also called a drum pad.
+And according to my thesaurus, a drum machine/pad is also called a reaper for some reason, which is interesting, considering the fact that REAPER is a digital audio workstation; strange how REAPER was mentioned in a thesaurus...
+Anyways, a drum machine makes synthetic sounds, and not only synthetic drum sounds.
+Am I talking too much?
+Again, does anyone read these?
+What is the purpose of my existence?
+Am I acutally writing this, or is an AI doing all of this work?